10 Holiday Decorating Mistakes That Could Put Your Family in Danger

 You plug your lights in any old outlet

 Outdoor holiday lights should only be plugged into ground-fault circuit interrupter (GFCI) outlets, which monitors electric currents to protect you from electrical shock.
 They look similar to other outlets but have a test and reset buttons on them.
 The National Electric Code requires new outlets in bathrooms, outdoor spaces, kitchens, and other areas near water to use GFCI outlets, but some older homes might not have the protections.
 If yours doesn’t, you can buy a GFCI adapter for as little as $10 from a home improvement store.
-Here are 18 more home maintenance tips you need to follow.
+Find out the 10 other hidden holiday dangers to avoid this season.

 Your tree isn’t stable